 Prior to the acquisition of IMT in April 2012, IMT entered into a Patent License Agreement with an unrelated third party (the "Licensee").
 Under the terms of the perpetual license agreement, the Company will receive royalties from the Licensee based on a licensed product sold by the Licensee.
-There was no royalty income in 2016 or 2015 under the terms of the agreement.
+There was no royalty income during the three and six month periods ended September 30, 2016 and 2015 under the terms of the agreement.